 Prerequisite: PSY 101.
 This course will focus on scientific theory and research involving close relationships.
 Topics include interaction in various types of relationships, physical and psychological attraction, self-disclosure and presentation, balance and equity in relationships, love and attachment, sexuality, communication and conflict.
 The initiation of a relationship to the time of dissolution is covered.
 Three class hours weekly.

-PSY 211 The Social Psychological Aspects of Aging and Death (3)
+PSY 211 Death and Dying (3)